heptarch/heptarch.github.io/drafts/demon.md

  calibrated magnetic pulses on specific vats, though we've had to extend governor theory *quite* considerably to make sense of them."
  The Duke: "I mean, how do you receive instructions?
 From who?
 To what end?"
 Ellen wrinkles her nose.
 "I misspoke.
-I am learning the shape of the artefact.
+I was using this scheme to learn the shape of the artefact.
 I meant 'instructions' figuratively."
 Madras, the GPO, the House of Lords, even Westminster, fade from the Duke's vision and resolve themselves into a single question: "What *is* it?"
 Ellen: "I'm afraid we will never know."